dorydory0519/Node-Boilerplate/README.md

 	<li>Socket.io works out of the box, so you can forgo the hassle of making it work with the latest version of express.</li>
 </ul>

-Running <code>node app.js</code> and connection to http://localhost:3000 will bring up the hello world page, where you decide to take it from there is up to you!
+Running <code>node app.js</code> and connecting to http://localhost:3000 will bring up the hello world page, where you decide to take it from there is up to you!